 - Enfante Terrible: Peter and Wendy, who murder their parents because they've threatened to cut off their holographic nursery.

 - Failsafe Failure: George and Lydia note that the playroom is supposed to be able to respond to anyone's commands, precisely to avoid turning it into a power play.
-He gets concerned when it stops listening to him.
+George becomes concerned when it stops listening to him.

 - Gory Discretion Shot: The story tastefully cuts away from the moment where George and Lydia realize they are going to be eaten by lions, and that their kids were fantasizing about this for a while.
 Instead, we see Dr. McClean arriving and seeing the grisly aftermath.